BenZed/benzed-ts/packages/presenter/markdown/05-check-out-and-commit.md

 Within Gears, inside the `episode` template instance, there is a sub folder with scenes.
 Animators would check out and push up changes to `scene` instances, and editors would check out and push up changes to `episode` instances.
 Since `scene` are nested in episodes, an Editor could pull down `scene` version changes one at a time, make their changes in premiere, and then push up a new `episode` version.
 This round trip simplifies things significantly from the current workflow.

 <!-- @Prompt -->
 Now, this is an intuitive workflow that keeps things organized, but how does it help producers?
-Are producers going to be syncing working files to their machines?
-How does this let producers track progress of assets and animators as a whole?
+Producers wouldn't be syncing files to their system, so how does this let them track progress of assets and animators as a whole?